 *Applications will be reviewed on a rolling-basis.

-NOAA Office/Lab and Location: A research opportunity is currently available with the National Oceanic and Atmospheric Administration (NOAA), National Ocean Service (NOS), National Centers for Coastal Ocean Science (NCCOS), Stressor Detection and Impacts Division (SDI), Harmful Algal Bloom (HAB) Forecasting Branch located at the University of Florida in Davie, Florida.
+NOAA Office/Lab and Location: A research opportunity is currently available with the National Oceanic and Atmospheric Administration (NOAA), National Ocean Service (NOS), National Centers for Coastal Ocean Science (NCCOS), Stressor Detection and Impacts Division (SDI), Harmful Algal Bloom (HAB) Forecasting Branch located in Beaufort, North Carolina or Silver Spring, Maryland.
+Remote reporting or a hybrid schedule may be possible.

 The National Oceanic and Atmospheric Administration (NOAA) formed the National Centers for Coastal Ocean Science (NCCOS) in 1999 as the focal point for NOAA’s coastal ocean science efforts.
-NCCOS uses cutting-edge research and high-tech instrumentation to provide citizens, coastal managers, public health officials, and other decision makers with reliable information needed to determine how best to protect environmental resources and public health, preserve valued habitats, and improve the way communities interact with coastal ecosystems.
-The NCCOS is headquartered in Silver Spring, MD but also has research labs across the nation.
-The NCCOS also has many assets including research programs, vessels, satellites, science centers, laboratories, and a vast pool of distinguished scientists and experts.
+NCCOS helps NOAA meet its coastal stewardship and management responsibilities, provides coastal managers with the scientific information necessary to decide how best to protect environmental resources and public health, preserves valued habitats, and improves the way communities interact with coastal ecosystems.

-Research Project: Under the guidance of a technical mentor, the selected participant will gain experience in various research activities including ecological monitoring and modeling development and validation techniques, satellite data processing, historical data curation and calibration, data analytics, stakeholder engagement, as well as generating outreach materials and technical documentation.
+Learning Objectives: Under the guidance of a mentor, the selected candidate will gain experience in various research activities including ecological monitoring and modeling development and validation techniques, satellite data processing, data analytics, as well as generating outreach materials and technical documentation.

-Participant Stipend: The participant will receive a monthly stipend of $3,750 and a travel allowance of $3,000.
+Participant Stipend: The participant will receive a monthly stipend commensurate with educational level and experience.

-Citizenship Requirements: This opportunity is available to U.S. citizens and legal permanent residents (LPRs).
+Citizenship Requirements: This opportunity is available to U.S. citizens.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and NOAA.
 Participants do not become employees of NOAA, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.